BatzoglouLabSU/SIMLR/README.md

 All these packages, can be installed with the R built-in *install.packages* function.

 2) External C code.
 We make use of an external C program during the computations of *SIMLR*.
-The code is located in the R directory in the file *projsplx_R.c*.
-In order to compite the program, one needs to run on the shell the command *R CMD SHLIB -c projsplx_R.c*.
+The code is *located in the R directory* in the file *projsplx_R.c*.
+In order to *compite the program*, one needs to run on the shell the command *R CMD SHLIB -c projsplx_R.c*.

 An OS X pre-compiled file is also provided.
 Note: if there are issues in compiling the .c file, try to remove the pre-compiled files (i.e., *projsplx_R.o* and *projsplx_R.so*).